camfindlay/nzgoal-se/pages/policy-principles.md

 ##### 29

-When procuring or commissioning the development of software, government agencies should consider whether the software should, in accordance with these Policy Principles, be released to the public for re-use under an open source software licence.
-If the software should be released to the public for re-use under an open source software licence, government agencies should consider the steps that may be required as part of their procurement and contracting processes to ensure that either:
+When procuring or commissioning the development of software, government agencies should consider whether the software should, in accordance with these Policy Principles, be released to the public for re-use under a FOSS licence.
+If the software should be released to the public for re-use under a FOSS licence, government agencies should consider the steps that may be required as part of their procurement and contracting processes to ensure that either:

-(a) they have the relevant rights to release the software under an open source software licence; or
+(a) they have the relevant rights to release the software under a FOSS licence; or

-(b) that the developer will release the software under a specified open source software licence.
+(b) that the developer will release the software under a specified FOSS licence.

 Such steps may include:

 (c) ensuring the agency owns the intellectual property rights in the developed software; or

-(d) ensuring the agency obtains a broad licence from the service provider allowing the agency to sub-license the software under the MIT licence or, where applicable, the GPL (or, if required, some other open source software licence); or
+(d) ensuring the agency obtains a broad licence from the service provider allowing the agency to sub-license the software under the MIT licence or, where applicable, the GPL (or, if required, some other FOSS licence); or

-(e) insisting on contractual provisions that require the service provider to release the software under a specified open source software licence (and, where relevant, to a specified code respository).
+(e) insisting on contractual provisions that require the service provider to release the software under a specified FOSS licence (and, where relevant, to a specified code respository).

 Taking these steps may require: